-Political Science Departmental/Doctoral Seminars
+Political Science Department Seminars and Doctoral Seminars

 The Department of Political Science is proud to present the annual sequence of departmental seminars and doctoral seminars.
 The seminars provide the occasion for faculty, advanced, and first year PhD students to present their work.

 Seminars and meetings are always held at 1:30 - 15:10 pm on Wednesdays in the Academic Year 2020/2021.
 For live-stream link please register at https://bit.ly/30f1cFy.